Adaptive sports are also known as disability sports or parasports.

-This section features a round up of disability sports news and events from around the world concerning persons with disabilities.
+This section of Disabled World presents a round up of disability sports news and events, including results, fixtures, and interviews, from around the world concerning persons with disabilities.

 Disability sporting events around the world are becoming more and more common everyday and round the globe there are numerous organizations working towards improved accessibility of sports for disabled people at every level.